 (Image courtesy of Jack Tillmany)

 Above are screen captures of Woodbury as "Lolita Maria Dolores Del Valle" in SONG OF THE GRINGO (Grand National, 1936), Tex Ritter's first starring oater.

 (Courtesy of Les Adams)

 "The Oliver Morosco production 'The Half Breed' will be released through First National.
-In the cast are Wheeler Oakman ... (then lots of names in the cast) ...
+In the cast are Wheeler Oakman ... (followed by lots of names in the cast) ...
 Joan Elmer Woodbury ... "

 Her parents divorced in 1925 and Joan became a live-in student at the Notre Dame Convent school in San Francisco.
 She later attended and graduated from Hollywood High School.

 The Agua Caliente Casino and Resort in Tijuana, Mexico opened in the late 1920s and was a playground for Hollywood elite.
-Among the dancers doing Agua Caliente shows in the 1930s were Rita Hayworth and Joan Woodbury.
+Dancers in Agua Caliente shows in the 1930s were Woodbury and Rita Cansino (who became Rita Hayworth).
 Joan was also selected as the premier ballerina for the Corps de Ballet at the "Opera Under the Stars" at the Grand Opera Festival in June, 1936 at the Hollywood Bowl.

 With her sultry looks and a Spanish dancing specialty, Joan was spotted by a talent scout and her first major screen appearance - billed as "Nana Martinez" - was in the second Hopalong Cassidy film, THE EAGLE'S BROOD (Paramount, 1936).
 Alas - brains heavy Addison Richards shoots and kills her at about the half way mark.

 More western leading lady roles followed - she was the heroine in Tex Ritter's first starrer, SONG OF THE GRINGO (Grand National, 1936) and two with Tim McCoy, BULLDOG COURAGE (Puritan, 1935) and THE LION'S DEN (Puritan, 1936).
 Tradepapers from December, 1936 - January, 1937 have blurbs on Joan doing a (brief) personal appearance tour with actor Francis Lederer.